aareet/terraform-kubernetes-argocd/README.md

 A simple module to install ArgoCD into the cluster.
 This is an HCL translation of https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml

-This module requires the 0.3.0 version of the kubernetes-alpha provider that is currently unreleased.
+This module requires the 0.3.0 version of the kubernetes-alpha provider.

 Usage:

-Download this module into your working directory

 ```
 # main.tf